andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Target2 WalkThrought .md

 You will then report back all your findings to both the SOC manager and the Engineering Manager with appropriate analysis.

 >##### Note: This is a walkthrough detailing one method to exploit the vulnerable machine.
 Likewise, other techniques have been explored.
-Look at the PowerPoint presentation and the Penetration Testing Report Target 2 to find more methods not specified in this walkthrough.
+Look at the PowerPoint presentation to find more methods not specified in this walkthrough.

 ---